-- To begin, power up the module as described in section 1.3.
-Keep it powered up for the rest of the procedure. - Start Fluctus Control Center, make sure you have the latest firmware and F.C.C. version.
-(See more in section 3.1). - Screw the ground station's radio antenna, and then connect it to your PC via its USB connector. - Once Steady has started up, the words "Awaiting USB" should appear on its screen. - In the bottom right-hand corner, refresh the list of USB devices, then select the one to which Steady is connected.
-If you encounter difficulties, take a look at the FAQ section. - In the connection box, select the radio channel on which Fluctus transmits and listens.
-This is visible on the display (see section 1.3). - Click on "Connect to Steady G.S." and wait a few seconds, the Live interface should open.
+- To begin, power up the module as described in section 1.3. - Start Fluctus Control Center, make sure you have the latest firmware and FCC version.
+(See more in section 3.1). - Screw the ground station's radio antenna and then connect it to your PC via its USB connector. - Once Steady has started up, the words "Awaiting USB" should appear on its screen. - On the top left, refresh the device list, then select your Steady G.S.
+If you encounter difficulties, take a look at the FAQ section. - In the connection box, select the radio channel and band on which Fluctus transmits and listens.
+This is visible its embedded display (see section 1.3). - Click on "Connect to Steady G.S." and wait a few seconds, the Live interface should open.
 The connection to the station is established!